 Over the next few years, there will be a greater proportion of people living in urban environments than rural areas in Nigeria.

 Pull factors are those that attract people to an area.

-There are a range of social opportunities in Lagos as there is better access to services and resources than rural Nigeria:
+There is a range of social opportunities in Lagos as there is better access to services and resources than rural Nigeria:

 1) There are more healthcare centres and hospitals and a better range of medicines in Lagos.

-2) 68% of the population of Lagos have secondary education (40% don’t even attend primary school in rural areas in the north of the country).
+2) 68% of the population of Lagos has a secondary education (40% don’t even attend primary school in rural areas in the north of the country).